-Mums and dads-to-be across the South Tees are set to benefit from a new set of resources to help them from pregnancy into parenthood.
+Mums and dads-to-be across the South Tees can benefit from a set of resources to help them from pregnancy into parenthood.

-Redcar and Cleveland Borough Council and Middlesbrough Council have joined forces with the South Tees Hospitals NHS Foundation Trust to launch resources developed by the parent and child charity Best Beginnings at both Redcar Coast and Hemlington Children Centres.
+Redcar and Cleveland Borough Council and Middlesbrough Council joined forces with the South Tees Hospitals NHS Foundation Trust to provide resources developed by the parent and child charity Best Beginnings at both Redcar Coast and Hemlington Family Hubs.

 The four main resources consist of: Baby Buddy, the personalised smartphone app; From Bump to Breastfeeding, a set of DVDs following real mothers’ experiences of feeding; Small Wonders, supporting the care of sick or premature babies; and Baby Express, a month-by-month magazine covering the first year of a baby's life.

 The free resources aim to help mums and dads-to-be with all the information they need to give their new bundle of joy the best start in life.
 They have been developed with input from parents and health and early years’ professionals, including the Department for Health and the Royal College of Midwives.

 Kay Branch, Midwife Consultant from the South Tees Hospitals NHS Foundation Trust, said: